frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/additional-salary.md

 ### 3.1 Recurring Additional Salary
 This feature allows users to create an Additional Salary for a fixed interval.
-If 'Is Recurring' is checked then you need to fill To Date and From Date.
-The Additional Salary will be repeated for every month between From Date to To Date interval and it will be reflected in Salary Slip for that employee.
+When 'Is Recurring' is checked you need to fill 'To Date' and 'From Date'.
+This will add or deduct the the additional salary amount for this employee within the selected date range and it will be reflected in the Salary Slip for the employee.
+The Additional Salary will be repeated every month between 'From Date' and 'To Date' interval.

 ## 4. Related Topics